-The algorithms for CALWEBB_SPEC2, the 2nd stage of the JWST calibration pipeline for spectroscopic data, are described.
+The algorithms for CALWEBB_SPEC2, which is Stage 2 of the JWST calibration pipeline for spectroscopic data, are described.
 These algorithms process the data from uncalibrated slope images to calibrated slope images.

-The CALWEBB_SPEC2 module is the 2nd stage in the calibration pipeline for all spectroscopic observations.
+The CALWEBB_SPEC2 module is Stage 2 of the JWST calibration pipeline for all spectroscopic observations.
 The input to this stage is the uncalibrated slope images (CALWEBB_DETECTOR1 output) and the output is calibrated slope images.The steps are listed in Figure 1 with the flow from the top to the bottom.

 Unless otherwise stated, the algorithms described are the baseline version.